Philippe Schaus: Corporate challenges

 In July 2025, the Financial Times reporting highlighted allegations of a toxic workplace culture at Moët Hennessy during Philippe Schaus’s tenure as CEO.
 The report indicated claims of sexual harassment, gender discrimination, and retaliation by a former senior employee.
-It described an environment where at least 20 employees took long-term sick leave in 2024, and multiple individuals—including women—lodged complaints of bullying and inappropriate behavior.
+It described an environment where at least 20 employees (among the more than 9000 employed at that time at Moët Hennessy) took long-term sick leave in 2024, and multiple individuals—including women—lodged complaints of bullying and inappropriate behavior.
 Alleged incidents included insensitive comments and rumors that employees were subjected to sexist remarks and coached in ways unrelated to professional development.
 The company dismissed the characterisation of its culture as exaggerated and noted that such labor tribunal cases are routine in France.
-Schaus and the head of HR had previously attempted to address employee concerns in an internal memo, emphasizing confidentiality, fairness, and the distress that “one‑sided narratives” might cause.
+While acknowledging the need to continue further increasing diversity and equal opportunities, Schaus and the head of HR, while acknowledging the need to continue to work on heightened employee diversity and equal opportunities, had addressed employee concerns in an internal memo to the 9000 employees globally, emphasizing confidentiality, fairness, and the distress that “one‑sided narratives” might cause.

-Shortly after the reporting surfaced, Schaus and several other senior executives departed Moët Hennessy.
+Following the Financial Times report, Schaus’s successor, the Moët Hennessy president and CEO Jean-Jacques Guiony issued an internal statement, subsequently reported by French newspaper Charente Libre, in which he described the allegations as driven by "a personal grudge" ("rancune personnelle") following Gasparovic's non-selection for a role, and stated the company had filed defamation proceedings against her.
+Guiony also defended his predecessor by name, stating that Schaus's "conduct had always been irreproachable in all his interactions" and crediting him with appointing women to several senior roles, including the head of human resources, the president of Maison Moët, the chief financial officer, and a regional president for Asia.
+The company said gender parity at executive and managerial level had risen from 45% to 50% over three years.

+Schaus was replaced by LVMH CFO, Jean-Jacques Guinoy as President and CEO and by Alexander Arnault, son of Bernard Arnault as COO in February 2025.